Home 5 Academic Regulations & General Program Information

-The Code provides a clear and transparent process for addressing academic and non-academic misconduct.
-It is expected that students are familiar with the Student Code of Conduct.
-Not knowing the policy is not considered an excuse for violation of its contents.
+The Code outlines a clear process for addressing academic and non-academic misconduct.
+Students are expected to be familiar with the policy, as lack of awareness is not considered a valid excuse for violations.

 Appeals